-I am a Ph.D. candidate at the University of Pittsburgh‘s Department of Political Science.
+I am a Ph.D. candidate in the Department of Political Science at the University of Pittsburgh.
 I also hold a master’s degree from the same institution.
 My main area of expertise is Comparative Political Behavior.
 I am interested in public opinion, bureaucracy, political psychology, and I conduct research using different methodological perspectives, including econometrics, experiments, and qualitative methods.

 Some of my work was already published in journals as América Latina Hoy, Revista de Sociologia e Política, Journal of International Studies, Revista Economia & Gestão, Conjuntura Internacional, Conjuntura Global, and Revista de Meio Ambiente e Sustentabilidade.
 I also have co-authored chapters at books published by Edward Elgar and UFMG.

 In the recent past, I concluded a Master in Public Economics, Law, and Politics at the Leuphana Universität Lüneburg (Germany) with funding from the Helmut Schmidt Program (DAAD).
 I also graduated at the Master in Public Management and Society from the Universidade Federal de Alfenas (Brazil) and I hold a Bachelor in Economics from the Universidade Federal de São João del-Rei (Brazil).